pnp/pnpjs/docs/sp/items.md

 ### Get Paged Items

 Working with paging can be a challenge as it is based on skip tokens and item ids, something that is hard to guess at runtime.
-To simplify things you can use the new Async Iterator functionality on the Items class to assist.
+To simplify things you can use the Async Iterator functionality on the Items class to assist.
+For advanced paging techniques using the Async Iterator, please review [Async Paging]('../concepts/async-paging.md')

 ```TypeScript
 import { spfi } from "@pnp/sp";